Open Bible Data Home About News OET Key

 βιασταὶ ἁρπάζουσιν αὐτήν

 Christians disagree about what exactly this clause means.
 See the chapter introduction for more information and options.
-Most likely, the clause could mean: (1) that the men are evil and violent and attack the kingdom.
+Most likely, the clause could mean: (1) that the men are evil and violent, and they attack the kingdom.
 Alternate translation: [violent men attack it forcefully] (2) that the men are forceful and want to be part of the kingdom.
 Alternate translation: [forceful men take hold of it]

 Note 8 topic: figures-of-speech / gendernotations